 How To Become More Emotionally Aware

 Becoming emotionally aware requires you to be present in your body.
 And a big challenge of being present in your body is that uncomfortable feelings can surface.
 How can you be present with your body if you are stuck in story in your head about life, love or any situation?
-Especially when something challenging comes up in your life, it is easy to analyze it and intellectualize why it is so.
+Especially when something challenging comes up in your life, it’s easy to analyze it and intellectualize why it is so.

 Spinning Out In Your Head

 Doing this puts your body in a tense state.
 This leaves no room for “expansive thinking”, and you start to “spin out” in your head.
 Life brings many challenges, and “spinning out” in your head in those challenging situations only creates more stress and drama.
+It’s time to slow down and connect to your feminine energy.

 When faced with life challenges, stop or slow down, and be present with your feelings.
 Many of us run from our feelings.
 For most of us, it seems too scary to feel our uncomfortable feelings, so we stay stuck in our heads, convincing ourselves how horrible a certain situation is, even making it worse than it is.